Skip to Content

 Women’s life insurance plans are the same as those available to men.
 But, depending on your circumstances, you might choose a different type of cover.

-• Term life insurance: This kind of plan lasts for a set number of years.
+This plan lasts for a set number of years.
 If you passed away during that time, your loved ones would receive a payout.

-This is a good women’s life insurance plan for those with young families.
+This is a good women’s life insurance policy for those with young families.
 This is because you might just want cover until your children have grown up.
-Term insurance plan premiums often cost less.
+Term insurance policy premiums often cost less.

 How much life cover do women need?